Cloud software maker Vocus to be taken private

-Vocus Inc, a maker of cloud-based software for marketing and public relations, said it would be bought by private equity firm GTCR Valor Merger Sub Inc for about $447 million.
+Vocus Inc, a maker of cloud-based software for marketing and public relations, said it would be bought by private equity firm GTCR Valor Merger Sub Inc for about $447 million (269 million pounds).

 GTCR will offer $18 per Vocus share, a premium of 48 percent to the stock's close on Friday.